KieranM279/SymphonyHub/README.md

     return(data2)
 ```
 ###### Step 3 - Reorganise the dataframe data into a usable dictionary format
-This function takes in a dataframe containing a single symptom diary of data and outputs a dictionary of lists where the keys are the individual symptoms of the participant.
-Each list is ordered by day and missing days are imputed as blanks to match full length of the study window (Days -10 to 27).
+This function takes in a dataframe containing a single symptom diary and outputs a dictionary of lists where the keys are the individual symptoms of the participant.
+Each list is ordered by day and missing days are imputed as blanks to match full length of the study window (DU, Days -10 to 27).
 ```python
 def reorgData(df):